Fast relaxation of the random field Ising dynamics: Construction of a super-polylogarithmic lower bound

 To be precise, we construct an $\exp((\log n)^{c})$ lower bound for the mixing time of the $\RFIM$ with an $O(1)$ variance, when the temperature $\beta$ is large.
 We will phrase this for Gaussian external fields though a distribution with density at zero, for instance, would suffice.

-\begin{Prop} For $\beta$ sufficiently large as a function of $d$, and i.i.d.\ Gaussian external fields $(h_x)_x$, the mixing time of the continuous-time Glauber dynamics for the $\RFIM$ on $\In$ with $\var(h_x) = O(1)$ is at least $\exp((\log n)^{(d-1)/4d})$. \end{Prop}
+\begin{Prop} For $\beta$ sufficiently large as a function of $d$, and i.i.d.\ Gaussian external fields $(h_x)_x$, the mixing time of the continuous-time Glauber dynamics for the $\RFIM$ on $\In$ with $\var(h_x) = \Omega(1)$ is at least $\exp((\log n)^{(d-1)/4d})$. \end{Prop}

-The lower bound in fact applies whenever there exists a (sequence of) boundary conditions $\zeta_L$ under which the mixing time of the zero-field Ising model on boxes of side-length $L$ with boundary conditions $\zeta_L$ is $\exp(\Omega(L^{d-1}))$.
-Such a boundary condition should exist for all $\beta<\beta_c(d)$ in all $d\ge 3$, and we give concrete examples below.
+The lower bound in fact in all $(d,\beta)$ regimes where there exists a (sequence of) boundary conditions $\zeta_L$ under which the mixing time of the zero-field Ising model on boxes of side-length $L$ with boundary conditions $\zeta_L$ is $\exp(\Omega(L^{d-1}))$.
+We give concrete examples below when $d=2$ for all $\beta>\beta_c(d)$, and when $d\ge 3$ for $\beta$ sufficiently large depending on $d$, but we expect that even when $d\ge 3$ such a boundary condition exists for all $\beta>\beta_c(d)$.

 \begin{Ex} In $d=2$ and any $\beta>\beta_c$, if $\zeta_L$ is $+$ on the top and bottom of $\Lambda_L$ and $-$ on the left and right, it induces $\exp(L^{d-1})$ slow mixing (see e.g.,~\cite[Theorem 1 together with Remark 1.2]{GL16c}).
 In $d\ge 3$ and $\beta>\beta_0$ sufficiently large, if $\zeta_L$ is all $-$, except a strip of $+$ of width $\epsilon n$, say $\{x\in \partial \Lambda_L: x_d\in [\frac{n}{2},\frac{n}{2}+\epsilon n]\}$, it induces slow mixing.
 The slowdown in this latter case follows from the rigidity of the $+/-$ Dobrushin interface~\cite{Dobrushin72a}. \end{Ex}